Marktkirche, Wiesbaden: History

 On 27 June 1850, Wiesbaden's main church, the medieval church of St. Mauritius, was destroyed in a fire.
-After a report showed that its remaining outer walls were not sufficiently stable, a decision was made to build a new church.
+After a report showed that its remaining outer walls were not sufficiently stable, a new church was planned.
 On 26 January 1851, Carl Boos was appointed the architect.
 Boos submitted proposals for three locations, namely the old church site at the Mauritiusplatz, the central Schlossplatz facing the Stadtschloss Wiesbaden, and a site in the vineyards on the slopes of the Taunus.

 Since the new building should reflect the need for representation of the Nassau residence and emerging spa destination, the site of the former church in the old city was rejected.
 The five ministers and the parish council preferred the location in the vineyards on the hill, so that the new church would be visible from a distance, but were overruled by six lay people who preferred a central location on the Schlossplatz.
 The Duke of Nassau made the property available for the construction, but did not sponsor the construction costs.